labex-labs/open-source-labs/git/30-seconds-of-git/challenge-view-commits-summary-no-merges/step1.md

 1. Clone the repository, navigate to the directory and configure the identity.
 2. Create and switch to a branch called `feature1`, create a file called `file.txt` and write `feature 1` into it, add it to the staging area and commit it with the message "Add feature 1".
-3. Switch back to the `master` branch and merge the `feature1` branch with fast-forward merging disabled.
+3. Switch back to the `master` branch, merge the `feature1` branch, disable the forward merge, save and exit without changing the text.
 4. View a short summary of all commits excluding merge commits.

 This will output a list of all the commits made to the repository, excluding any merge commits.
 The output will look something like this: